mdn/browser-compat-data/schemas/compat-data-schema.md

 ### File and folder breakdown

 The JSON files contain [feature identifiers](#feature-identifiers), which are relevant for accessing the data.
 Except for the top-level directories, the file and sub-folder hierarchies aren't of any meaning for the exports.
 Compatibility data can be stored in a single large file or might be divided in smaller files and put into sub folders.

 ## Understanding the schema

 #### Feature hierarchies

-Each feature is identified by a unique hierarchy of strings.
-E.g the `text-align` property is identified by `css.properties.text-align`.
+Each feature is identified by a unique hierarchy of strings, e.g the `text-align` property is identified by `css.properties.text-align`.

 In the JSON file it looks like this: